Things to do in Kuta Lombok + What to Expect

 tanjung-aan-beach-lombok

-Tip: Do note that if you keep walking to the east side of the beach (past the huge boulder which you should definitely climb for some great views) the beach is pretty much deserted (pictured above).
+Tip: Do note that if you keep walking to the east side of the beach (past the huge boulder which you should definitely climb for some great views), the beach is pretty much deserted (pictured above).
 It looks like a great place to hang out if you want a gorgeous stretch of sand all to yourself!

 Batu Payung

 You can rent a boat to take you to Batu Payung, a towering and funky rock formation located a short ride (or treacherous walk over rocks) from Tanjung Aan Beach.
 I saw the formation from the beach but when I attempted to take my motorbike there it turned out there’s no way to actually drive there.
-Though I didn’t make the journey, it looks kinda cool.
-It’s becoming a super popular spot among selfie-takers and Instagram lovers.
-So if that’s your thing, you might want to make the trek.

 Merese Hill